Macular hypoplasia

 ① Medication Therapy

-Medications used: Beta-blockers, carbonic anhydrase inhibitors (CAIs), prostaglandin analogs.
+Medications used: Beta-blockers, carbonic anhydrase inhibitors (CAIs), prostaglandin analogs

 ② Outflow Reconstruction Surgery

-Second step: When medication therapy is insufficient.
+Second step: When medication therapy is insufficient

-③ Filtration Surgery / Tube
+③ Filtration Surgery/Tube

-Third step: When outflow reconstruction is difficult or ineffective.
+Third step: When outflow reconstruction is difficult or ineffective

-Procedures: Trabeculectomy, long tube surgery (Ahmed/Baerveldt).
+Procedures: Trabeculectomy, long-tube surgery (Ahmed/Baerveldt)

 ④ Cyclophotocoagulation

-Last resort: When all other treatments are ineffective.
+Last resort: When all other treatments are ineffective

 The main medications used are as follows:

 Baerveldt glaucoma implant and Ahmed glaucoma implant are available.
-This is selected when trabeculectomy is ineffective or when filtration surgery is expected to have poor outcomes due to angle pathology2).
+This is selected when trabeculectomy is ineffective or when filtration surgery is expected to have poor outcomes due to angle pathology 2).

-A meta-analysis of Ahmed and Baerveldt implants for pediatric glaucoma (32 studies, 1,221 eyes) showed a decrease in mean preoperative IOP from 31.8 mmHg to 16.5 mmHg (95% CI: 15.5–17.6) at 12 months.
-Success rates were 87% (95% CI: 0.83–0.91) at 12 months and 77% (95% CI: 0.71–0.83) at 24 months, but declined to 37% (95% CI: 0.32–0.42) at 120 months in the long term9).
+A meta-analysis of Ahmed and Baerveldt implants for pediatric glaucoma (32 studies, 1221 eyes) showed a decrease in mean preoperative intraocular pressure from 31.8 mmHg to 16.5 mmHg (95% CI: 15.5–17.6) at 12 months.
+Success rates were 87% (95% CI: 0.83–0.91) at 12 months and 77% (95% CI: 0.71–0.83) at 24 months, but decreased to 37% (95% CI: 0.32–0.42) at 120 months 9).

-First, medication therapy is attempted; if insufficient, outflow reconstruction surgeries such as goniotomy or trabeculotomy are considered.
+First, medication therapy is attempted; if insufficient, outflow reconstruction procedures such as goniotomy or trabeculotomy are considered.
 If these are difficult or ineffective, trabeculectomy is performed, followed by long-tube surgery (Ahmed or Baerveldt implant).
 Only when intraocular pressure control cannot be achieved with any treatment is cyclophotocoagulation considered as a last resort 2).

 PAX6 encodes a transcription factor that regulates gene expression and is a master control gene expressed from the early eye.
 It is involved in optic cup formation, lens differentiation, and development of the corneal epithelium and retina.
 PAX6 haploinsufficiency affects not only the iris but also the macula, corneal limbal stem cells, optic nerve, and the entire eye.